This is a relatively common question.

 So, if you are concerned that the authorities or other investigative services might be involved, setting up that fake email account from your home might not be the best thing to do.
 It could still be identified as coming from your home.

 Go somewhere else – the further away from home, the better.
 A library across town, for example, or perhaps a coffee shop with free WiFi.

 Anonymous Proxies and Services

-One way that many people advocate sending anonymous communications is via an anonymous proxy or gateway.
+One way many people advocate sending anonymous communications is via an anonymous proxy or gateway.
 One example is TOR, The Onion Router.
-Like an onion a connection made through TOR is routed through several different computers, often all over the planet.
-Each step of the transmission is encrypted in such a way that the path through TOR can not be traced, and most importantly the source cannot be identified.
+Like an onion, a connection made through TOR is routed through several different computers, often all over the planet.
+Each step of the transmission is encrypted in such a way that the path through TOR cannot be traced, and most importantly, the source cannot be identified.

 ... continue reading »